-Phaseolus lunatus L. is categorized as a legume plant with its great potential to become nutritious food.
+food.
 This kind of plant is also known as koro beans or lima beans and is identical with its vital nutritious contents, from protein (Tejasari, 2016) to fiber (Ancona et al., 2011; Segura-Campos & Betancur-Ancona, 2010).
 In addition, this plant also contains extra nutrition stored at its stipule or stalk.
-In addition to its richness of nutritional contents, P. lunauts L. is also reported to contain a number of anti-oxidant compounds (Da et al., 2009) and other substances that are effective to optimize human's health (Da et al., 2009).
-For that reason, not only is P. lunatus L. known as protein-sourced food in many countries (Almeida & Pedrosa-Harand, 2011), it is also reported to be effective in prevesnting various illnesses (Da et al., 2009).
+In addition to its richness of nutritional contents, P. lunauts L. is also reported to contain a number of antioxidant compounds (Da et al., 2009) and other substances that are effective to optimize human's health countries (Almeida & Pedrosa-Harand, 2011), it is also reported to be effective in preventing various illnesses (Da et al., 2009).